-The Fund measures and recognises the following assets and liabilities at fair value on a recurring basis:
+The Fund measures and recognises the following assets and liabilities at fair value on a recurring basis.

-• Financial assets at fair value through profit or loss ("FVTPL") (see Note 6)
+- Financial assets/liabilities at fair value through profit or loss (FVTPL) (see Notes 6 and 7) - Derivative financial instruments

 The Fund has no assets or liabilities measured at fair value on a non-recurring basis in the current reporting period.